The Great Car Debate

 While the debate over the future role of the car rages on, almost nobody disputes that one thing will drastically change: how we access them.

-One major shift is already under way in the form of subscription-style services that let drivers access a vehicle without the long-term commitment, negotiation, or baked-in debt of buying one through a traditional car loan.
+One major shift is already under way in the form of subscription-style services that let drivers access a vehicle without the negotiation, loan or even physical paperwork that's usually involved in buying one.

 In fact, Forbes cites that a possible 16 million vehicles could be in subscription services by 2025, offering consumers increased flexibility, cost effectiveness and simplicity.